aleksei-berezkin/typique/README.md

 # Typique

-Typique (pronounced /ti'pik/) is a bundler-agnostic, zero-runtime CSS-in-TS library powered by a TypeScript plugin.
+Typique (pronounced /ti'pik/) is a framework- and bundler-agnostic, zero-runtime CSS-in-TS library powered by a TypeScript plugin.
 It generates readable, unique class names directly as completion items in your editor.
 Styles exist only as types, so they vanish cleanly from your final build.

 ## Example